Order of Malta Clinic

 Building on the traditions of service on which the Order was founded, medical services provided at the Order of Malta Northern California Clinic are free — no one is turned away for the lack of ability to pay.
 In fact, the Clinic refuses to accept payment for any services offered.

-Blessed by Bishop Vigneron upon its opening in 2008, the Oakland Clinic has seen a marked increase in the number of patients seeking care as unemployment remains high in the Bay Area.
+Blessed by Bishop Vigneron upon its opening in 2008, the Oakland Clinic has seen a marked increase in the number of patients seeking care as unemployment and lack of insurance remain high in the Bay Area.
 The crisis of healthcare in our country is not going away, and there will always be a need for the free healthcare that the Order of Malta Northern California Clinic provides.

 Core of Committed Practitioners

-The Clinic is managed by a paid staff of five: Medical Director, Nurse Practitioner, Registered Nurse, Office Manager and Receptionist.
-A full range of medical services are currently provided by volunteers, including physicians, a nurse practitioner and 24 registered nurses.
+The Clinic is managed by a paid staff of four: Medical Director, nurse practitioner, registered nurse, and receptionist.
+A full range of medical services are currently provided by volunteers, including physicians, nurse practitioners, nurses, and translators.
 Each week, resident physicians from Kaiser Permanente take a rotation in the clinic.

 Friday, 8:30 am - noon